RUSSIAN SUNSHINE - GOLDEN COLOURS IN SIBERIAN AND KURILIAN BOBTAIL CATS

 Suzanna Multhaupt has been looking into the golden colour and provided further information.
 The true black golden tabby Siberian is free of shading and free of silver influence.
 Characteristic honey-golden markings come in classic (blotched), mackerel and/or spotted tabby but the undercoat is golden in all cases with the tip of the hairs black (probably Wb).
 So depending on the season, the coat will appear darker or lighter.
 The kittens are born very dark.
 Distinguishing factors are jet-black paw-pads with long fur between the toes, black eye-liner and green eyes.
 The nose is pink and has no pigmentatation.
 Lips, too, are pink.
 The chin and chest are white but not solid colored.
 She has found it almost impossible to get a "pure" black golden from non-black-golden parents.
 As soon as you cross a black golden with any other color, be it agouti or non agouti, the golden undercoat disappears and you get interesting tabby offspring but no black-goldens.
 This is possibly where the bi-metallic (Siberian Golden + silver Inhibitor gene) or shading comes in.

 There needed to be a way of describing the brighter tone of some Siberian cats without using the word "golden".
-Siberian breeders asked for the term "Sunshine" to be recognised so that this gene (or effect, as it may need a combination of genes) can be discussed and traced in pedigrees without it being linked to cats with silver ancestry.
+Siberian breeders asked for the term "Sunshine" to be recognised so that this gene could be discussed and traced in pedigrees without it being linked to cats with silver ancestry.
 Sunshine resembles Amber, but has important difference: sunshine kittens are born with black, not pink, pawpads which allows them to be distinguished from cats with the inhibitor gene.